ScratchAddons/website-v2/content/docs/reference/addon-api/addon.auth.md

   </tr>
 </table>

-Returns whether the user is logged in or not.
-If `false`, all below return `null`.
+Whether the user is logged in or not.

 ### addon.auth.username
 <table>